-Learn what chlorophyll is, why it is an important part of the cannabis plant, the health benefits, and discover whether or not you really want chlorophyll in your cannabis edibles – and how to remove it, if you don’t.
+Have you ever wondered what the green color is that finds its way into your infusions?
+It’s chlorophyll, and while it’s not tasty, it is harmless.
+Learn what chlorophyll is, why it is an important part of the cannabis plant, and its health benefits, and discover whether or not you really want chlorophyll in your cannabis edibles – and how to remove it if you don’t.

 Why You Will Love This Guide